Boats.

 Bilster.

-A friend who at the time we knew him,was section leader of the Diesel Heavy Haulage section of Great Dorset Steam Fair (where he exhibited his Thorneycroft Antar) worked this narrow boat with his brother for a living in the 1970s.
+A friend whom we met when he was section leader of the Diesel Heavy Haulage section of Great Dorset Steam Fair (where he exhibited his Thorneycroft Antar) had earned his living in the 1970s by working this narrow boat with his brother.

 Raymond